brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

 The libsodium package requires pkg-config, but does not check for it when installed.
 Install it as root, e.g. `sudo apt install pkg-config`.
 Rerun cmake, and rebuild the library.

-## When I try to instantiate a dpp::cluster in windows, a std::bad_alloc exception is thrown
+## When I try to instantiate a dpp::cluster in windows, I get "D++ Debug/Release mismatch"

 If this happens, ensure you are using the correct precompiled build of the library.
 Our precompiled binaries are built in two forms, **release mode** and **debug mode** for Visual Studio 2019/2022.
 These two versions of the library are not cross-compatible due to differences in the debug and release STL (Microsoft standard library implementation).
 You should not need to build your own copy, but please see the section about \ref buildwindows for more information on how to build your own copy, if needed.